WayneJHarris/mule-module-sixtree-parent/README.md

 mvn -Dgithub.oauth2Token=<token> mule-devkit:github-upload-doc
 ```

-The resulting documentation can be found at http://sixtree.github.io/mule-module-example
+The resulting documentation can be found on the gh-pages for this project at http://sixtree.github.io/mule-module-example

 #### Extra Documentation